Gryphe/MergeMonster/README.md

     ```
 If no --config argument is given, it will instead revert to loading default.yaml.

 3. **Evaluate and save**: The script will automatically evaluate, log, and save the best-performing merged model.
-A copy of the log will be saved in the same folder as the script.
+A copy of the log will be saved in a subfolder called "logs".